superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

   * [Sodium Extra](https://modrinth.com/mod/sodium-extra) -- Extra options for sodium
   * [Reeses Sodium Options](https://modrinth.com/mod/reeses-sodium-options)/ -- Allows you to access said options, Only required for Sodium as Embeddium integrates this mod already
   * [Lithium](https://modrinth.com/mod/lithium) -- Optimises Client/Serverside stuff
+  * [Indium](https://modrinth.com/mod/indium) -- A mod for sodium that mostly just adds better compatibility, Built into Embeddium
   * [Iris Shaders](https://modrinth.com/mod/iris) -- Shader support.
 If you're not planning on using shaders, you can skip this
 * Neoforge/Forge
   * [Embeddium](https://modrinth.com/mod/embeddium) -- Sodium on Forge